zzApotheosis/zzApotheosis/README.md

 Tinfoil-hat-jokes aside, I own a Glock 43X as my concealed carry weapon.
 I assembled my own AR-15 from scratch and it shoots like a dream!
 I have AR-9 and AR-10 parts on the way as well, but they've been "shipping" for like 5 months now, so who knows when or if those will ever arrive?

+Disclaimer: Firearms are **NOT** toys and should never be considered as such.
+I condemn irresponsible firearms handling.
+[According to the National Rifle Association](https://gunsafetyrules.nra.org/), the three fundamental rules for safe firearms handling are:
+- **ALWAYS** keep the gun pointed in a safe direction
+- **ALWAYS** keep your finger off the trigger until ready to shoot
+- **ALWAYS** keep the gun unloaded until ready to use

 ![Paper Go Brrr](https://raw.githubusercontent.com/zzApotheosis/zzApotheosis/main/src/images/paper_go_brrr.jpg)

 # Connect with me!